Connecting Environmentally-Focused Students with Professionals in the Environmental Sector

 - Access to networking opportunities such as the Student Chapter’s biannual Speed Mentoring events where you can connect one-on-one with professionals in the environmental sector;

-- Participate in pizza nights and training seminars offering Student Chapter members the opportunity to develop elevator pitch skills, share ideas, projects and opportunities;
+- Participate in training seminars offering Student Chapter members the opportunity to develop elevator pitch skills, share ideas, projects and opportunities;

 - Discounted rates on MEIA professional development learning sessions, workshops and conferences